uoou/AWildernessOfDragons/essay.md

 Co-authors: [Jeremiah Burns](https://plus.google.com/+JeremiahBurns/about), [Simon J. Cook](https://plus.google.com/+simoncook/about), [Thomas P. Hillman] (https://plus.google.com/107507259485817913355/about), [Richard Rohlin](https://plus.google.com/+RichardRohlin/about), [Oliver Stegen](https://plus.google.com/+OliverStegen/about).
 For the Verlyn Flieger Festschrift, *A Wilderness of Dragons*.

 >The magic of Faërie is not an end in itself, its virtue is in its operations: among these are the satisfaction of certain primordial human desires.
-One of these desires is to survey the depths of space and time. (*On Fairy-stories*,para.
-16)
+One of these desires is to survey the depths of space and time.
+(OFS 34-5)

 ###Introduction